Spotting Fake Luxury Goods

 Examine the Packaging

-Luxury brands pay attention to every detail, including the packaging.
-Authentic items come in high-quality boxes or bags with proper branding, logos, and even specific fonts.
-Counterfeit packaging may feature incorrect logos, misspellings, or low-quality materials.
+Luxury brands perfect every detail, including packaging.
+Authentic items come in high-quality boxes or bags with correct logos and fonts.
+Counterfeit packaging often shows misspellings or poor materials.

 Inspect the Materials and Craftsmanship